 - No two verbs can be directly connected, and no two nouns can be directly connected.
 (This is a recommendation rather than a rule and can be strongly or weakly enforced depending on the nature of the content being produced and the level of detail.)

-There are 3 main benefits of the Noun-Verb method:
+There are 3 main benefits of using the Noun-Verb methodology:

 - The focus on what's delivered